htw-imi-showtime/showtime-website/content/ws23/master/m3-lep/features.md

 **Say goodbye to mailing back and forth spreadsheets!**

-With personalized access levels, **teachers** as well as **coordinators** enjoy a platform designed to **mirror the real-world process** with distinct features tailored to meet the specific requirements of each role.
+With personalized access levels, **teachers** as well as **coordinators** enjoy a platform designed to **mirror the real-world process** with distinct features, tailored to meet the specific requirements of each role.
 - Additionally, LEP supports both English and German **language settings** and access to **detailed room information** within the faculty for all users.
 {{</section>}}